Mark VIII Tank comes back to RIA a century later

 |0

-This work, Mark VIII Tank comes back to RIA a century later [Image 2 of 2], by Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Mark VIII Tank comes back to RIA a century later, by Corinna Baltos, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT